Table of Contents

-For more information about contributions, see Publication 526, Charitable Contributions, and Publication 561, Determining the Value of Donated Property.
+For more information about contributions, see Pub.
+526, Charitable Contributions, and Pub.
+561, Determining the Value of Donated Property.

 Generally, an estate can claim a deduction for a loss it sustains on the sale of property.
 This includes a loss from the sale of property (other than stock) to a personal representative of the estate, unless that person is a beneficiary of the estate.

 For a discussion of an estate's recognized loss on a distribution of property in kind to a beneficiary, see Income To Include, earlier.

 Expenses of administering an estate can be deducted either from the gross estate in figuring the federal estate tax on Form 706 or from the estate's gross income in figuring the estate's income tax on Form 1041.
 However, these expenses cannot be claimed for both estate tax and income tax purposes.
 In most cases, this rule also applies to expenses incurred in the sale of property by an estate (not as a dealer).